50 Ways Google Can Help You Become A Better Teacher

 15. Sync your browser tabs, search history, and extensions between devices with Google Chrome sync.

-17. Hangout+ with author experts via Google+ Hangouts—and have students do the same.
+17. Google Meet with other —and have students do the same.

 18. Have students collaborate and published work to closed circles of peers on Google+.

-19. Download mobile learning apps from Google Play to stay on top of the latest trends in mobile learning–The Sandbox, for example.
+19. Download mobile learning apps from Google Play to stay on top of the latest trends in mobile learning.

-21. Join Google+ communities and participate in a persistent professional learning community.
+21. Join Google to find communities and participate in a persistent professional learning community.

 22. Find webinars, eLearning courses, and other professional development resources to self-direct your own educator training.